 - Central Tennessee (Zone 7a-7b): Less influenced by major geographic features, this region has a moderate climate.
 Common plants include dogwood trees.

-- Eastern Tennessee (Zone 6b-7a): The Appalachian Mountains create cooler temperatures and higher elevations, suitable for plants like rhododendrons.
+- Eastern Tennessee (Zone 6b-7a): The Appalachian Mountains bring cooler temperatures at higher elevations, suitable for plants like rhododendrons.

 - Northeastern Tennessee (Zone 6a-6b): The highest elevations in the Appalachians result in the coldest zones, where plants like sugar maple thrive.